o3de/o3de.org/content/docs/welcome-guide/create/creating-projects-using-cli.md

 ---
 linktitle: Creating Projects Using the CLI
 title: Creating Projects Using the Command Line Interface
-description: Learn how to create and build new Open 3D Engine (O3DE) projects from the default project template using the command line (CLI).
+description: Learn how to create and build new Open 3D Engine (O3DE) projects from the default project template using the command line interface (CLI).
 weight: 200
 toc: true
 ---

-The tutorial on this page and the video below provide an introduction to project configuration and building in Open 3D Engine (O3DE) using a command line interface (CLI).
+The tutorial on this page and the video below provide an introduction to project configuration and building in Open 3D Engine (O3DE) using the `o3de` command line interface (CLI).

 The instructions here and in the video guide you through the following steps: